tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/常见问题/人脸搜索相关_intl.md

-### How many groups and faces can be created for face search?
+### How many groups and face files can be created for my face search service?
-A maximum of 20,000 groups can be created under one APPID, and a single group can contain up to one million faces, which can be adjusted based on actual needs.
+A maximum of 20,000 groups can be created under one APPID, and one group can contain up to one million face files.

-### Can the same PersonId be created in different groups?
+### Can I create the same Person for different groups?
-No. PersonIds are differentiated based on APPID but not group.
-Therefore, if you want the same person to belong to different groups, you can directly copy the person.
+No. The PersonId is unique for each APPID instead of Group.
+Therefore, if you want to create the same person to different Groups, instead of creating that person in each Group, copy the person for all the Groups.

-### How many groups can be searched simultaneously?
+### How many groups can be searched at the same time?
 The recommended maximum quantity is 100.

-### If a person belongs to multiple groups, will they be deleted when a group is deleted?
+### IIf I delete a group, will I delete a person in that group who also belongs to other groups?
-No. If a person exists in multiple groups at the same time, deleting a group will not delete the person, but the custom description field information in the group will be deleted.
+No. If a person belongs to multiple groups, deleting a group will not affect anything about that person but the description information that is customized for that group.

-### If a person belongs to multiple groups, will they be deleted from all groups when they are deleted from one group?
+### If I delete a person who belongs to multiple groups in one of the groups, will the deletion take effect in all other groups?
 Yes.
-Deleting this person from one group will cause them to be deleted from all groups.

 ### What is the recommended threshold for face search?
 Take a face library of 100,000 images as an example: